PalMuc/beauty_in_the_beast/README.md

 ### assembly_scripts folder ###

-Contains scripts to run SPAdes assemblies of metagenomic reads.
+Contains scripts used for SPAdes assemblies of metagenomic reads.

 ### distance_analyses folder ###

-Contains data and Rscripts used to generate plots related to genetic distance analyses.
+Contains genetic distance data and Rscripts used to generate plots related to distance analyses.

 ### phylogenetic_inferences folder ###